GeorgeSkartados/nordic-retail-delivery-analysis/dashboard/README.md

-Power BI dashboard built from the aggregated datasets.
+## Nordic Retail Delivery Performance Dashboard

+Power BI dashboard built on top of the datasets generated in the analysis notebook.
+The dashboard focuses on delivery reliability and revenue trends across Danish regions.

+Data source: CSVs in /data